Advice

 We will always explain the different fees and charges that are involved in arranging a funeral, that’s why it is important to discuss the costs and financial position when speaking with the funeral director at the time of arranging.

 There are some costs associated with a funeral that we have no control over.
-These include Doctors fees (cremation only), cremation or burial fees, Minister or Celebrant fees, flowers and newspaper notices.
+These include cremation or burial fees, Minister or Celebrant fees, flowers and newspaper notices.
 In some cases we may require payment for these before the funeral takes place.

 An itemised estimate will be provided before the funeral takes place.
 Our final account will be issued to the person who made the formal arrangements unless stated otherwise after the funeral has taken place.